scryptachain/scrypta-docs/planum/emission-and-management.md

-# How to Issue Your Token
+# Token Emission and Management
 ### Planum: from creation to management of digital assets

 By accessing the platform through [https://planum.dev](https://planum.dev) you will be able to create your own token or consult the explorer for existing tokens.